Last updated: February 13, 2026

 Local data files use standard macOS file permissions.
 The daemon configuration directory uses appropriate permissions to allow communication between the user-level app and root-level daemon.
 No encryption is applied to local data files as they contain no sensitive personal information — only technical battery and power metrics.

-Chargy does not collect data from anyone, including children under the age of 13 (or the applicable age in your jurisdiction).
-No personal information is collected, processed, or stored regardless of the user's age.
+Chargy does not collect personal data from anyone, including children under the age of 13.
+The optional anonymous analytics collects only technical device data, not personal information.
 The application does not contain any age-gated content or features.

-Since Chargy does not collect or transmit any data, there are no cross-border data transfers to consider.
-All data remains on your local machine regardless of your geographic location.
+If you enable analytics, your anonymous technical data may be stored on servers located in the United States.
+No personal data is transmitted.
+All monitoring data remains on your local machine regardless of your geographic location.
 This policy applies equally to users worldwide.

 For data submitted through our website contact forms, you may request deletion by contacting us.
 We will honor such requests promptly.